Frances A. Crane Wildlife Management Area

-Small parking areas are scattered along the north side of Route 151, from the Route 28 access east to the Nickelodeon Theater.
-There is also ample parking on the road that lies between the parking lot of the Nickelodeon and the Joe Allietta softball field.
+Small parking areas are scattered along the north side of Route 151, from the Route 28 access east to the former Nickelodeon Theater (Now Hamilton Tree).
+There is also ample parking on the road that lies between the parking lot of the old theater and the Joe Allietta softball field.
 Access to the quail-stocked woods is off Hayway Road is near the entrance to Far Out Farm.

 The conservation area is named for Charles Crane’s daughter, who was killed in an automobile accident in 1954 after attending an opening at Falmouth Playhouse.
 It was her sons who sold the land to the state and asked that it be named for their mother, Frances Crane.